 Turkic languages form a comprehensive language family with about 200 million speakers.
 They are spoken across a wide geographical area stretching from the Balkans through Central Asia to northeast Siberia.
 As the official language of Turkey, Turkish is the largest modern Turkic language; it is also one of the most important immigrant languages in northwestern Europe today, with about three million speakers in Germany alone.
 There are around twenty standard Turkic languages with a considerable literary tradition, including Azeri, Turkmen, Tatar, Kazakh, Kyrgyz, Uzbek, Uyghur and Yakut.
 The languages are documented from the 8th century on.
 The earliest sources were written with the runiform alphabet similar to Scandinavian runes.
 Later literary languages, such as Chagatai and Ottoman were written in the Arabic script.
 Since 1928, Turkish uses a Latin alphabet.
 Several other Turkic languages which were previously written with a Cyrillic based alphabet now use different Latin based ones.

 First cycle studies aim to provide solid knowledge of Turkish by studying grammar as well as modern and classical texts.
 The courses also include spoken and written exercises.
 Advanced seminars deal with Turkic language history, the history of the Turkic peoples, Turkic literatures, and Turkic linguistics.
 Students are offered the possibility to attend introductory courses in other Turkic languages (Uigur, Uzbek, Kazakh, Azeri).

-Studies in Turkic languages can also be carried out within the Bachelor’s Programme in Oriental Studies (in Swedish) or the Teacher Education Programme (all three in Swedish).
+Studies in Turkic languages can also be carried out within the Bachelor’s Programme in Oriental Studies, the Bachelor's Programme in Languages, or the Teacher Education Programme (all three in Swedish).
 For further information, see the Swedish version of this page.

-In second cycle studies, Turkic languages can be studied as part of the Master’s Programme in Languages (in Swedish).
+In second cycle studies, Turkic languages can be studied as part of the Master’s Programme in Languages:

 Turkic studies in Uppsala